linkarys/QuickDocsLauncher/README.md

 - Place the cursor around or select the tag/function to be searched/loaded
 - Use shift + alt + h to load the doc page for specific tag/function directly
-- Use ctrl + alt + s to perform an search operation against specific word
+- Use shift + alt+ s  to perform an search operation against specific word
-- Use alt + shift + ; to open the quick search panel and use the following syntax to perform search
+- Use shift + alt + ; to open the quick search panel and use the following syntax to perform search

 	```bash
 	search engine arg:value [arg:value ...] keyword
 	```